dreadl0ck/zeus/README.md

      Projects can contain sensitive information like encryption keys or passwords.

-     Lets search for github commits that include 'remove password': [click](https://github.com/search?utf8=✓&q=remove+password&type=Commits&ref=searchresults)
+     Lets search for github commits that include 'remove password': [search](https://github.com/search?utf8=✓&q=remove+password&type=Commits&ref=searchresults)

+     283,905 results.
 Oops.

      Oh wait, theres more: [click](http://thehackernews.com/2013/01/hundreds-of-ssh-private-keys-exposed.html)

-     ZEUS 1.0 will feature encrypted storage inside the project data, that be accessed and modified using the interactive shell.
+     ZEUS 1.0 will feature encrypted storage inside the project data, that can be accessed and modified using the interactive shell.

 - Markdown / HTML Report Generation